100 Years of Lake Decatur History

 11. Lake Patrol

 Lake Patrol has served an important purpose over the years, keeping boaters and swimmers safe.
-In 2022, we opens in a new windowrecognized two officersopens PDF file who saved a man during the July 4th holiday.
+In 2022, we recognized two officers who saved a man during the July 4th holiday.

 Did you ever work as a Lake Patrol Officer?
 What a great way to spend a summer!